 I couldn’t resist this fabulous leather vest, and the label is great too!
 “Lady Scully” – meaning it was made by the prominent western wear manufacturer, Scully, but designated for women.

-While their were lots of skirts, including some patio/fiesta/squaw (whatever you choose to call them) skirts, however none in my size.
+While there were lots of skirts, including some patio skirts, however none in my size.
 So I only came home with one skirt, but boy is it a doozy!
 The print features covered wagons, horseshoes, saddles, spurs, branding irons, cacti and more!

 There were lots of fabulous accessories in the trailer too!
 And I bought a wonderful black tooled leather purse, some swell belts, a pair of boots, a pair of tooled leather heels, and a faux turquoise bracelet.